 An endowment is kind of like a bank CD; after it's been invested for a certain period of time (typically a full fiscal year), it generates returns that can be used in accordance with the account guidelines.
 The interest earned is the only portion that is ever spent.
 For example, if the John Doe Scholarship Endowment has positive returns in a given year, the university will use the interest it generates to award the scholarship in the following fiscal year.
 The benefit to this type of gift is that it continues in perpetuity; the drawback is that it takes a lot more money to have a big annual impact.

 A restricted gift, on the other hand, is designed to be used as soon as the unit needs it.
-As a donor, you can limit where the gift goes (a school, college, department, or scholarship, for example).
+As a donor, you can direct where the gift goes (a school, college, department, or scholarship, for example).
 The benefit to this type of gift is that it provides funding immediately for the cause you want to support.
-The drawback is that after the money is used, it is gone.
+The drawback is that after the money is used, it's gone.
 So, for example, if you want to make a gift to create a scholarship, you would have to fund it annually if you'd like it to continue to be awarded.